 - Here is a helpful Hot Holiday Packing List.

 - If you are taking the bus, be sure to arrive at the Sayulita bus stop early since they always don’t run on schedule and you don’t want to miss the last bus from Sayulita.

 - Bring your own beach towel for the day.

 - You can pack some snacks and drinks, but they now have local shops you can buy most things if you forgot something.

 - Bring a change of clothes.
 There were no changing areas but we just changed after our beach day in the restaurant that we were eating at.
 You can use their bathrooms if you buy anything!
 This way you and the kids are driving back in wet clothes.

 - Have a close eye and be within arms reach of your kids in the water, the riptide will take them farther than you expect and there are a few dips in the shoreline that you need to be aware of.

-- Find out more details about Sayulita here.
+- Find out more details about Sayulita local events or festivals check out their tourism website here.